 You can temporarily suspend your study of a module by deferring a module.
-This means ceasing to study a module temporarily with the intention of completing that module later.
+This means you stop studying a module during the presentation but have the intention of completing the module in a later presentation.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2024 Date for review: March 2025